-Preferences is an important process which we aim to make as smooth as possible.
+Preferences is an important process which we aim to make as smooth as possible, particularly during these unusual times.
 To help you, this booklet has been produced to promote a discussion between school, parents/carers and students.
-It has key information about subjects for you to map out your Year 10 and 11 programme of study.
-This booklet works in conjunction with the Preferences and Parents' Evening, on Thursday 12th March, when you will have an opportunity to visit subject areas, find out about the courses, and discuss progress with teachers.
+It has key information about the structure and demands of subjects at GCSE level for you to map out your Year 10 and 11 programme of study.
+This booklet works in conjunction with the preference videos produced by each subject, that you will view during form time and will be available on the school website from Friday 21st January for both parents/carers and any student who missed the showing in form.